- 1. Understanding the Referral Management Process

 Evidence-based information should guide you to what you should improve first.

-3. Setting up referral protocols
+3. Set up referral protocols

 After finding opportunities, create standard protocols that dictate responsibilities throughout the referral process.
 These protocols need to cover who handles each step.